logsdail/carmm/README.md

-# scripts
+# Software
-General scripts for everyday computational chemistry.
+General scripts and software for everyday computational chemistry.

 Folder names are designed to be self explanatory but just in case we have: